SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 # Create The HTML Markup

-Now we have to create the html markup for the articles component.
+Now we have to create the HTML markup for the articles component.

 We have to **iterate** through all articles using the `*ngFor` directive and **pass** each article and article description to the **child** article component using the square brackets.

-Also use the article component **selector** inside.
+Also, use the article component **selector** inside.

 ```html
 <ul>